ynux/snowflake_datavault/README.md

 ### What to use this for

 Just practice, not real production - you should buy a tool.
 The goal is to produce something visible, it takes many shortcuts.
+It only works under perfect conditions.

 ### Data Vault Metadata Design

-The metadata columns of the sats and hubs are designed for [the TEAM metadata of Roelant Vos](https://github.com/RoelantVos/TEAM)
+The *metadata columns* of the sats and hubs are designed for [the TEAM metadata of Roelant Vos](https://github.com/RoelantVos/TEAM).
+For a minimal approach see [Kent Graziano's "Data Vault 2.0 Modeling Basics"](https://www.vertabelo.com/blog/data-vault-series-data-vault-2-0-modeling-basics/)

-The metadata for hub and sat generation is a simplified version of what TEAM uses.
+The *metadata for hub and sat generation* is a simplified version of what TEAM uses.
+For the full beauty see the github repository.

 ### Notes on the Code

 * written for python 3.7
 * install the requirements
-* for tests, there should be a sqlite version
+* for tests, there should be a sqlite version.
+See load_stg.py for a stub.

 ### How to use this